These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 The man also gave her the phone number of a South Korean pastor named Chun Ki-Won.

-Chun, a mild mannered man with high cheekbones and wavy grey hair, is one of a band of Korean pastors who specialize in helping North Korean women escape from China.
+Chun, a mild-mannered man with high cheekbones and wavy gray hair, is one of a band of Korean pastors who specialize in helping North Korean women escape from China.
 Chun said his Christian aid organization, Durihana, has helped over 1,000 defectors reach Seoul since 1999.
 Korean media has nicknamed him the Asian Schindler, after the German industrialist and Nazi Party member who saved the lives of 1,200 Jews.

 "In the past few years, dozens of missionaries linked to my organization have been deported from China," he said from his Seoul office that overflowed with plants, books and religious figurines.
-"There are only a few left and they have to stay on the move constantly to avoid being arrested."
+"There are only a few left, and they have to stay on the move constantly to avoid being arrested."

 China is a close ally of Pyongyang and doesn't consider North Korean defectors refugees, instead seeing them as illegal economic migrants.
 "When it catches them, it sends them back (to North Korea), where they face torture, internment in a labor camp and sometimes death," said Lee Eunkoo, the co-founder of Teach North Korean Refugees, an NGO that helps defectors learn English.